 \subsection{Rephrasing Witten with a modern language}

 As already discussed, some of the hypotheses assumed in \citet{Witten:1984rs} and \citet{Farhi:1984qu} are probably not compatible with what is now known about microphysics.
 In particular the following questions were not discussed, mostly because forty years ago these problems were still in a very primordial stage or completely unknown: chiral dynamics across the critical temperature; compatibility of the value of the bag pressure with the results of experiments of heavy ion collisions; role played by the formation of diquark condensates.
-In this section we discuss a possible path, incorporating state-of-the-art knowledge of quark dynamics which, although speculative, could lead to the formation of strangelets in a way which is phenomenologically not too different from the one based on the papers of \citet{Witten:1984rs} and \citet{Farhi:1984qu}.
-It is indeed interesting to remark that the distribution of the size of the strangelets, obtained in the previous section by taking into account all observational limits, peaks at sizes very close to the one estimated in the paper by \citet{Witten:1984rs}.
+In this section we discuss a possible path which, although speculative, incorporates state-of-the-art knowledge of quark dynamics and could lead to the formation of strangelets in a way which is phenomenologically not too different from the one based on the papers of \citet{Witten:1984rs} and \citet{Farhi:1984qu}.
+It is indeed interesting to remark that the distribution of the sizes of the strangelets, obtained in the previous section by taking into account all observational limits, peaks at sizes very close to the one estimated in the paper by \citet{Witten:1984rs}.
 It is therefore important to investigate whether a cosmological path, incorporating up-to-date results of microphysics, can still support that result.